sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

  * GOAL: SAGE Enhancement Proposal.

-   * Unified Database class
+   * unified Database class
      * init establishes connection to sqlite
      * create, remove and modify tables
-     * copy method
+     * copy method - when should this create a new database file?
      * print?, save and show?
      * recursive queries without actually calling sqlite every time

- * Issues to brainstorm:
+     * query in place, query that creates a new Database object

    * Brainless database creation.